Triberg Waterfalls – the highest non-Alpine waterfalls

 Is a visit to the Triberg waterfalls in the Black Forest worth it?

-A visit to the Triberg waterfalls in the Black Forest is definitely worth it.
+Definitely worth a visit.
 They are among the highest and most famous waterfalls in Germany.
 The impressive natural backdrop, the hiking trails all around and the fresh Black Forest air make the trip particularly attractive.

 What are the Triberg waterfalls exactly?